FFmpeg with LCEVC

 -f null -

 No scaling.
 LCEVC enhances a base at the same resolution.
 This mode is primarily used to modify video features with LCEVC such as providing an HDR output with an SDR base.
-0D mode must also be used when encoding in Native mode (without LCEVC).
+0D mode must also be used when encoding in (without LCEVC).